-It doubles as a sensor/player tracker for VR games, but it also has built-in options for streaming.
+It doubles as a sensor/player tracker for VR games, making it a great webcam for VTubing.
+Moreover, it has built-in options for streaming.

 Dual lenses give it the ability to sense 3D space.
 That ability is called stereoscopy.
 That’s how it tracks players’ positions in the room when they’re playing VR games.

 The fact that it goes onto your PlayStation and has integrated commands inside the PS4 that enable all the control over it you could ever need is a really neat feature.
 But it’s also PC-compatible.

 - Easy to use

 - Streaming limited to 1080p and 60 FPS (or lower)

 - Works as a part of the Playstation system, which many of us don’t use